JunoNode/juno/SECURITY.md

 Please do not open a public issue.

-Instead, contact us via X @JunoNode and open a private discussion labeled security.
+Instead, contact us via Twitter: [@JunoNode](https://twitter.com/JunoNode) and open a private discussion labeled security.

 We take all vulnerability reports seriously and will respond within 48 hours.